thamaraaalves/thamaraaalves.github.com/index.md

 Hello, guys!

 I’m Thamara, come from Brazil.
 Living for the second time in Canada.
-Working as a .Net Developer.
+Working as a full stack web developer.

 From Minas Gerais ❤ , Fortaleza de Minas, Brazil.
 Curious, paixonate, lover, strong as much to live far from people I love.